Searching for superconductivity in doped triangular lattice Kitaev magnets

 In quasi-1D systems, competing SC and charge-density wave correlations with power-law decay, and exponentially suppressed spin correlations, are characteristic of Luther-Emery (LE) liquids.
 These are parametrized by exponents ($K_\rho$, $K_{\rm sc}$), with $K_\rho K_{\rm sc}=1$, which govern the decay of charge and pair correlators, $\la n({\bf 0}) n({\bf r})\ra \sim r^{-K_{\rho}}$ and $P_s(\br) \sim \br^{-K_{\rm sc}}$.
 We identify the LE liquid as a superconductor when $K_{\rm sc} < 1$.
-Similar to previous tensor-network studies \cite{Dolfi2015, Jiang2021, Jiang2021b, Peng2021a}. we determine $K_{\rm sc}$ by fitting $P_{s}(\br)$ to the form $\br^{-K_{\rm sc}}$ over a range of $r$ where it obeys power-law decay, before the finite bond-dimension $\chi$ causes an eventual crossover to exponential decay.
+Similar to previous tensor-network studies \cite{Dolfi2015, Jiang2021, Jiang2021b, Peng2021a, Kiely2024}.
+We determine $K_{\rm sc}$ by fitting $P_{s}(\br)$ to the form $\br^{-K_{\rm sc}}$ over a range of $r$ where it obeys power-law decay, before the finite bond-dimension $\chi$ causes an eventual crossover to exponential decay.
+We find that the LE state at $\delta = 2/9$ hole doping, has $K_{\rm sc} \approx 1.8$, with a negligible dependence on the Kitaev exchange as seen from Fig. \ref{fig:sc_29}(a).

-We find that the LE state at $\delta \!=\!
-2/9$ hole doping, has $K_{\rm sc} \!\approx\!
-1.8$, with a negligible dependence on the Kitaev exchange as seen from Fig. \ref{fig:sc_29}(a).
-The electron doped state, $\delta\!=\!-2/9$, has an even more suppressed $P_s(\br)$ as seen from in Fig. \ref{fig:sc_29}(b), but increasing the Kitaev coupling leads to a decrease from $K_{\rm sc} \!\approx\!
-3$ to $K_{\rm sc} \!\approx\!
-2.5$.
-Neither state at $\delta\!=\!\pm 2/9$ are thus consistent with superconducting order with $K_{\rm sc} \!<\!
-1$.
-One possible fate of this hole doped state in the 2D limit is a charge density wave or an algebraic charge liquid, i.e. a spin-gapped holon metal \cite{Kaul2008}.

-Going beyond the $t$-$K$ model, we therefore explore whether incorporating a nearest-neighbour attraction term in the Hamiltonian $H_V = -V \sum_{\langle \br \br' \rangle} n_\br n_{\br'}$ can favor SC.
-Phonons have been proposed to provide a microscopic origin of such an attractive term in various materials \cite{Wang2021b, Qu2022, Wang2025c}.
-As seen from Fig.\ref{fig:v_sc}, $K_{\rm sc}$ decreases with increasing $V/t$, eventually leading to a superconducting state with $K_{\rm sc}\approx 0.8$ for $V/t \!\approx \!
-1$.

-Our lattice geometry does not support $d+id$ pairing given the reduced point group symmetry.
-We find, instead, that $P_s(\br)$ has a $d$-wave form factor with bond amplitudes $[0,+,-,0,+,-]$ while rotating around a site \cite{Koretsune2005}, which is consistent with $d$-wave singlet SC in this geometry.